DArtagan/qmk_firmware/keyboards/splitkb/kyria/keymaps/dartagan/readme.md

                        `----------------------------------'  `----------------------------------'
 ```

 This is where you'll find all the keys that are generally between the main block of a classic keyboard and the numpad in addition to media controls and modifiers on easy access on the home row for fast and comfortable chording with navigation keys.
+Holding down the F-keys and Sym buttons simultaneously also enables the nav layer, for occasional one handed use.

 Useful mnemonics:
 - “GACS” to remember the order of the modifiers on the left-hand home row